Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Acknowledgements

 \section{Acknowledgements}

 The project leading to this work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No 834175) and from the French National Research Agency (ANR-21-JSTM-0001) in the framework of the ``Investissements d'avenir'' program (ANR-15-IDEX-02).
-We thank Thomas Dupic for proposing the trick involving the Laplace transform used in Appendix~\ref{app:proof_prop_counter}. \todo{We would like to thank an anonymous reviewer for pointing out an error in a previous version of the paper, and proposing an example which inspired Example~\ref{exa:indep_preactiv} (see App.~\ref{app:indep_preact}).}
+This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011013762R2 made by GENCI.
+We thank Thomas Dupic for proposing the trick involving the Laplace transform used in Appendix~\ref{app:proof_prop_counter}.
+We would like to thank an anonymous reviewer for pointing out an error in a previous version of the paper, and proposing an example that inspired Example~\ref{exa:indep_preactiv} (see App.~\ref{app:indep_preact}).